Mental Health Commission

 The IA Review summary report provides a summary of the findings and recommendations.
 The Final Consultation summary report provides a summary of key themes categorised by each stakeholder group.

-All information gathered through the IA Review process has been analysed and an Implementation Plan is being developed.
-When the Implementation Plan is finalised, we will progress the recommendations with IA Service Providers and key stakeholders.
+All information gathered through the IA Review process was analysed and an Implementation Plan developed to guide how the recommendations will be progressed.